onkolahmet/Blog-Website/README.md

 # Blog Website
 This project was a journal blog website template combined with database connection and flexibility of usage of ejs across the files.

-The whole point of this project was to be more familiar with database usage, specifically [MongoDB](https://www.mongodb.com).
+The main aim of this project was getting used to database usage, specifically [MongoDB](https://www.mongodb.com).

 It contains [Lorem Ipsum](https://www.lipsum.com) contents which is a placeholder text commonly used to demonstrate the visual form of a document or a typeface without relying on meaningful content.